-Applicants are strongly encouraged to take the Scholastic Aptitude Test (SAT) of the College Board or the American College Testing (ACT) Assessment.
+BFIT is test optional, however, applicants are strongly encouraged to take the Scholastic Aptitude Test (SAT) of the College Board or the American College Testing (ACT) Assessment.

 Our CEEB code is 3394.
 Official test scores should be submitted to the Admissions Office if available to help support the strength of a student's application materials.